MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-your-network-topology.md

 You configure network settings on the **Network topology** page of the Microsoft Teams admin center or by using Windows PowerShell.

-## Configure network settings in the Microsoft Teams admin center
+## Configure network settings in the Microsoft Teams Admin Center

 [!INCLUDE [preview-feature](includes/preview-feature.md)]

 You define network regions, network sites, and subnets on the **Network sites** tab of the **Network topology** page.
 Here, you can create or modify a network site, associate a site with a network region, associate a subnet to the site, turn on Location-based Routing, and assign emergency policies to the site.
 You can also add network regions that can be used globally for all sites.

 #### Add a network site
 1. In the left navigation of the Microsoft Teams admin center, go to **Locations** > **Network topology**, and then click the **Network sites** tab.